Cycle Complete! But Why Is There Still Water Left in My Washing Machine?

 Standing Water In Washing Machine: How to Fix It

-Before you panic that your work clothes will never be clean in time for that big meeting, keep in mind that you may be able to fix your washing machine yourself.
-It might be easier than you think to diagnose and fix your washing machine’s standing water problem.
-We’ll walk you through it.
-And if you can’t fix it on the fly, you can still turn to Rent-A-Center for solutions.
+Before panicking about your work clothes not being clean in time for that big meeting, keep in mind that you may be able to fix your washing machine yourself, even if you don’t know the first thing about appliance repair!
+We’ll walk you through each potential fix — and if you can’t resolve your washer woes on the fly, you can still turn to Rent-A-Center for solutions.

 1. Run a cycle with an empty machine and stay close.